 Truckers have long been one of the most important parts of the road, and the industry and Colorado lawmakers want to officially put that perspective to use as the state continues its growing battle against human trafficking.

-A proposal next year would do that through legislation by requiring all new commercial driver’s license candidates in the state to go through a course teaching them how to identify the tell-tale signs of trafficking.
+A proposal next year would do that through legislation.
+It would require all new commercial driver’s license candidates in the state to go through a course.
+This course will teach them how to identify the tell-tale signs of trafficking.
 And what to do if they spot them.

-It is a model that follows what is being done in several other states and that the industry says has shown success — and that it is happy to support.
+It is a model that follows what several other states are doing.
+The industry says it has shown success — and that it is happy to support.

 “It was really something that a lot of our companies and drivers have embraced,” president of the Colorado Motor Carriers Association, Greg Fulton, said, an industry group.
 “It’s like having an army of additional eyes and ears out there to be monitoring this.”